Land Use and Transportation Planning Research

 Modeling Household Vehicle and Transportation Choice and Usage This project will identify the geographic and demographic characteristics of low transportation emission households.
 It will also model the consumer decision process about when to buy a vehicle, what type to buy, and how much to drive the vehicle.

 Displacement and Regional Transportation Planning This project will examine the relationship between transit-oriented development and displacement and the impacts of displacement on travel behavior in California.
-The project will partner with two MPOs to advance their modeling efforts to better assess the potential for displacement in their Regional Transportation Plan/Sustainable Communities Strategy, and will assess potential solutions aimed at minimizing displacement impacts.
-More information can be found in the 2013/2014 Annual Research Plan.
+Partnering with SCAG and MTC/ABAG, this project will advance modeling efforts to better assess the potential for displacement in their Regional Transportation Plan/Sustainable Communities Strategy, and will assess potential solutions aimed at minimizing displacement impacts.

 Check out ARB's list of all active and completed research projects related to land use and transportation planning.